mariobkp/capstone_1/README.md

 Remembering back to the sample count per country, Mexico by far has supplied the most samples.
 I wanted to test whether that could indicate Mexican coffee is better or worse than rest of world?
 Or in other words, could coffee from Mexico be representative of the global quality of coffee?

-* H<sub>&0 is that the quality of Mexican grown coffee is no different from the rest of the globe.
+* H<sub>0 is that the quality of Mexican grown coffee is no different from the rest of the globe.
-* H<sub>&A is that coffee from Mexico is statistically significantly different.
+* H<sub>A is that coffee from Mexico is statistically significantly different.

 Same process as above, and once again the p-value was incredibly small.
 I looked at it out to 9 decimals and it still showed as 0.000000000.
 In this case, the difference in quality is even more clearly different.
 Unfortunately not in Mexico's favor.